-In previous research [10][11], it has been shown that the response prediction of HMIRT is more accurate than that of traditional IRT.
-However, by observing the prediction accuracy rate for each item, we found that some of the predictions of traditional IRT, specifically those where the window size parameter L is equal to the item number, are more accurate than those in HMIRT.
+In the previous researches [10][11], it has been shown that the response prediction of HMIRT is more accurate than that of traditional IRT.
+Fig.3 shows that the highest average response prediction accuracy is when the window size equals two.
+However, by observing the response prediction accuracy rate for each task in Fig.4, we found that the window size equals two does not guarantee to obtain the highest response prediction accuracies at each task.
 With this fact, we can assume that in some cases, changing the window size can lead to a more accurate estimation of learner's ability.
 Moreover, the fixed variance parameter in HMIRT limits the range of transition of the learner's ability at each time state.
 Because the content of each task varies, the degree of understanding gained during that task must also be different.
-Therefore, making the variance parameter changeable at each time point can lead to a more accurate learner's ability estimation.
-To handle the changes in the window size and variance parameters at each time state, we propose the Auto-Fluctuation Window Size HMIRT (AFHMIRT) model.
+Therefore, making the variance parameter changeable at each time point can lead to a more accurate parameters at each time state, we propose the Auto-Fluctuation Window Size HMIRT (AFHMIRT) model.

 The AFHMIRT model replaces the fixed values for the window size parameter L and variance parameter δ with the time-series window size L_t and variance parameter δ_t where t is the time state of the learning process.
-The model then estimates the window size L_t and the variance δ_t that maximize the response prediction accuracy for each item.
-In the response prediction process of the HMIRT model, the system first estimates the item parameters, then estimates the learner's ability for all of the time states θ_j , then finally calculates the prediction accuracy.
-Because we want to find the optimal window size and variance for each item, we need to calculate the prediction accuracy of each item.
+The model then estimates the window size L_t and the variance δ_t that maximize the response prediction accuracy for each task.
+In the response prediction process of the HMIRT model, the system first estimates the item parameters, then estimates the learner's ability for all of the time states θ_j , then finally calculates the response prediction accuracy.
+Because we want to find the optimal window size and variance for each item, we need to calculate the response prediction accuracy of each item.
 To be more precise, the proposed model will estimate the item parameters and the learner's ability for only the current time state, then calculate the response prediction accuracy for one item at a time while adjusting the window size and the variance to find the optimal window size for that item.
 When adjusting the window size and the variance, the model needs to re-estimate the item parameters and the learner's ability because these changes affect the calculation of the likelihood that will be used in parameter estimation.
 After re-estimating the parameters, the response prediction accuracy is re-calculated.
 The learning process at each time state can be written as follows:

-$$\begin{cases} t = 0; & i = 1, \dots, L_0 \\ t = 1; & i = 2, \dots, L_1 + 2 \\ \vdots & \vdots \\ t = I - L_t; & i = I - L_t, \dots, I \end{cases}$$ (6)
+$$\begin{cases} t = 0; & i = 1, \dots, L_0 \\ t = 1; & i = 2, \dots, L_1 + 1 \\ \vdots & \vdots \\ t = I - L_t; & i = I - L_t, \dots, I \end{cases}$$ (6)

-Figure 3 is an example of how the model will look when obtaining the optimal window size parameter for each item.
-For a 7-item model, $L_t = \{2, 2, 2, 3, 3, 2\}$.
+Figure 5 is an example of how the model will look when obtaining the optimal window size parameter for each item.
+For a 7-item model, L_t ={2,2,2,3,3,2}.

-Fig. 3 Example of an Auto-Fluctuation Window Size HMIRT model
+Fig. 5 Example of an Auto-Fluctuation Window Size HMIRT model